Consideration of Covariant Quantization of Electromagnetic Field: Traditional Issue in the Lorentz gauge

 Here the action integral of (\ref{eq:Lag0}) is as follows.

 The second term of the above integral is calculated to be $ \frac{1}{2} ( \partial_{\mu} A^{\mu} )^2 $ by partial integration.
-Then the lagrangian density (\ref{eq:lag0}) which derives Maxwell equation (\ref{eq:Simp-Maxwell}) can be calculated to be following lagrangian density.
+Then the lagrangian density (\ref{eq:lag0}) which derives Maxwell's equations (\ref{eq:Simp-Maxwell}) can be calculated to be following lagrangian density.

 The canonically conjugate variables can be obtained by using this lagrangian density as follows .